Cartagena Rooftop

 Though textbooks and flashcards can be helpful, speaking should always be the #1 goal!

 If it is, don’t feel too bad.
-The way we learn in school isn’t generally geared towards improving our conversation skills in any given language.
+The way we learn in school isn’t generally geared towards improving our conversational skills in any given language.
 I don’t know about your studies, but conversation is probably what I spent the least time doing in my language classes.
 And conversations with native speakers?
-Almost never.
+Rarely.

-Italki.com offers the perfect solution to this and is one of the top websites to learn a new language.
-If you are rusty in a language, or learning one and want to try talking with a native speaker, you can find a language partner entirely for free on Italki.
+Italki.com offers the perfect solution.
+It’s one of the top websites for learning a new language (if you’re not in the country where you can meet locals).
+If you are rusty, or learning one and want to try talking with a native speaker, you can find a language partner entirely for free on Italki.
 The idea is that you should find a language partner who speaks your target language and wants to learn your native language.
 That way, you can do a kind of language exchange and help each other out.

-There are also community tutors and professional teachers on Italki who will tailor a whole lesson for you, but for a price.
+There are also community tutors and professional teachers on Italki who will tailor lessons for you, but for a price.
 This can range anywhere from $4 to $20 an hour, depending on the tutor’s experience level and country of residence.

 If you want to get your conversational skills up to snuff, which is the best thing to work on if you have a trip coming up soon, Italki is the way to go.

-The one downside to Glossika is that it costs $25-$30 monthly, but for access to all languages.
+Glossika is also great for aspiring polygots, as with only $25-$30 monthly you get access to all languages.
 It is a very extensive and comprehensive language course, and especially if you plan to learn more than one language, it’s worth it in my opinion.

 Looking out over Cartagena, Colombia, where I got to practice my Spanish again

-With the boom in quality foreign language shows on Netflix, there’s probably a Japanese movie, Spanish serial, or Brazilian drama that you’ve been dying to watch (or one that your friend who won’t shut up about film theory has highly recommended).
+With the boom in quality foreign language shows on Netflix, there’s probably a Japanese movie, Spanish series, or Brazilian drama that you’ve been dying to watch (or one your friend who won’t shut up about film theory has highly recommended).

 Language Learning With Netflix provides subtitles for series on Netflix.
 You might ask, doesn’t Netflix already give that option as well?
 Yes, BUT here’s where Language Learning With Netflix does it much better.